mshiltonj/resource-routing/README.md

     var routing = require('resource-routing');
     routing.resources(app, controller_dir, "users");

 That's it.
-You now have restful routing for users.
+You now have restful routing for your User model.

 The resources() function takes a minimum of three parameters: